Attending to refugee needs in Uganda

 In the capital of Kampala, as well as various other cities throughout this small country, we support students attending both public and private schools.
 This support includes tuition & fees, supplemental food support to families, and micro-loans to parents so they can create a way to provide for themselves.
 We’ve found that secondary school students attain better results while attending boarding schools because there they escape the trauma of food insecurity, cramped quarters, and the the various stresses that derive from inadequate living conditions.

-We have 374 students registered to enroll in the 2019 school year.
+We have taught 297 students in Uganda since the 2019 school year.